HashHound/docs/walletd-json-rpc.md

-On this page you will find description of every method in Karbowanec RPC Wallet (Payment Gate) API.
-Karbowanec RPC Wallet is a HTTP server which provides JSON 2.0 RPC interface for Karbowanec payment operations and address management.
+On this page you will find description of every method in Dogemone RPC Wallet (Payment Gate) API.
+Dogemone RPC Wallet is a HTTP server which provides JSON 2.0 RPC interface for Dogemone payment operations and address management.
 Each method has its own page that can be found by clicking on this method.

-More on how to start and operate Karbowanec RPC Wallet can be found here: [Karbowanec RPC Wallet](karbo-walletd.md)
+More on how to start and operate Dogemone RPC Wallet can be found here: [Dogemone RPC Wallet](dogemone-walletd.md)

-To make a JSON PRC request to your Karbowanec RPC Wallet you should use POST request that looks like this:
+To make a JSON PRC request to your Dogemone RPC Wallet you should use POST request that looks like this:
 ```
 http://<service address>:<service port>/json_rpc
 ```

 Where:

--   `<service address>` is an IP of Karbowanec RPC Wallet, if RPC Wallet is located on local machine it is either `127.0.0.1` or `localhost`,
+-   `<service address>` is an IP of Dogemone RPC Wallet, if RPC Wallet is located on local machine it is either `127.0.0.1` or `localhost`,
--   `<service port>` is Karbowanec RPC Wallet port, by default it is binded to 8070 port, but it can be manually binded to any port you want, read more about this
+-   `<service port>` is Dogemone RPC Wallet port, by default it is binded to 8070 port, but it can be manually binded to any port you want, read more about this